stephengold/Libbulletjme/CONTRIBUTING.md

 ## Pull requests

-Contributions of source code and documentation should be submitted as GitHub pull requests to the relevent repository.
+Contributions of source code and documentation should be submitted as GitHub pull requests to the relevant repository.
 Pull requests should always target the "master" branch.

 Each pull request should have a single, specific purpose.